-The Court will hold a hearing on November 25, 2024, at 3:00 P.M. to decide whether to approve the settlement.
+The Court will hold a hearing on May 9, 2025 to decide whether to approve the settlement.
 You do not need to attend.
 If the Court approves the settlement, there may be a period when appeals can be filed.
-Once any appeals are successfully resolved in favor of the settlement or if no appeals are filed, it will be possible to distribute the funds.
+Once any appeals are resolved or if no appeals are filed, it will be possible to distribute the funds.
 This may take several months and perhaps more than a year.
 You do not need to do anything to receive your payment.